coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void mtxf_rotate_xy(Mtx *mtx, s16 angle);`

-### Description
-Rotates the matrix `mtx` in the XY plane by the given `angle`.
-Rotating in the XY plane typically means pivoting around the Z axis

 [:arrow_up_small:](#)

 <br />

 ## [mtxf_rotate_xyz_and_translate](#mtxf_rotate_xyz_and_translate)

+### Description
+Rotates `dest` using angles in XYZ order, and then translates it by the 3D floating-point vector `b` and applies the rotations described by `c`.
+This sets up `dest` with a specific orientation and position in space

 ### Lua Example
 `mtxf_rotate_xyz_and_translate(dest, b, c)`